-COVID-19 Transitioning - Specific Areas
+COVID-19 Mandatory Rules

 In this section one may find specific guidelines given by the Public Health Authority which apply in part or in full to Voluntary Organisations, depending on their operations and premises.
-These guidelines are updated as of 15th June 2020 and shall be regularly reviewed.
-Any updates issued by the Public Health Authority shall be communicated to the Voluntary Organisations accordingly.
+These guidelines are updated as on the 10th March 2021 and shall be regularly reviewed.
+Any updated issued by the Public Health Authority shall be communicated to the Voluntary Organisations accordingly.